efredericks/gvsu-cis373/assets/labs/lab5-synth.md

 ## Napkin Ideas

-Some of the best ideas are jotted down "on a napkin" when discussing with friends, colleagues, etc.  While you are not required to collaborate for the project, it will result in more of an interesting experience (plus extra credit).
+Some of the best ideas are jotted down "on a napkin" when discussing with friends, colleagues, etc.  While you are not required to collaborate for the project, it will result in more of an interesting experience.

 Discuss your thoughts and interests and jot down **at least two** ideas for half-term projects that you could work on (either separately or together).
 If you decide to work alone that is fine, but verbalizing your thoughts to others can help to solidify them!
+If you don't have a partner chat with the person next to you and see what they think.

 Some conversation starters: